VottonDev/pomfe.co-file-hosting/README.md

 # Installation
 * Drag all the files to the "root directory" of your website.
-* (Optional) Run sudo chown -R www-data:www-data /var/www/domain.com/html/files
+* Run sudo chown -R www-data:www-data /var/www/domain.com/html/files
 * Import "schema.sql" and "update.sql" into your MySQL Database.
 * Modify "settings.inc.php" inside /includes/.
-* Modify the JavaScript file to change the upload output from "a.pomfe.co" to your own URL.
 * Try uploading a file: see if it adds a row into your MySQL database and try to open the file.

 # Credits